celery/celery/docs/userguide/workers.rst

 A worker instance can consume from any number of queues.
-By default it will consume from all queues defined in the :setting:`CELERY_QUEUES` setting (which if not specified defaults to the queue named ``celery``).
+By default it will consume from all queues defined in the :setting:`task_queues` setting (which if not specified defaults to the queue named ``celery``).

 You can specify what queues to consume from at startup,